pulp-platform/control-pulp/README.md

 before starting the simulation.

 ### Hardware-In-The-Loop (HIL) power and thermal management on FPGA
-Please refer to [fpga/README.md](./fpga) for more information on the full flow.
+We emulate the controller on FPGA, and run the power control policy in-the-loop with a co-simulation (or virtual platform) of the controlled system, comprising a power/thermal model of a generic HPC processor with configurable number of processing elements (PEs), a workload simulation model, and a governor model.

-As initialization steps, please download the co-simulation (power/thermal model and HIL manager) framework.
-The Power Control Firmware (PCF) is already integrated as `sw/pcf`.
+As a first initialization steps, download the co-simulation (power/thermal model and HIL manager) framework.

 ```
 make hpc-cosim
 ```

+The Power Control Firmware (PCF) is already integrated in `sw/pcf`.

+For hands-on instructions on how to run the in-the-loop emulation, visit the FPGA documentation in the [`fpga`](./fpga/README.md) directory.

 ## Address mapping overview
-The Control PULP specific address mapping is defined with a set of macros in `hw/includes/soc_mem_map.svh` and `hw/includes/cluster_bus_defines.sv`.
-They are *not* finalized.
+The ControlPULP specific address mapping is defined with a set of macros in `hw/includes/soc_mem_map.svh` and `hw/includes/cluster_bus_defines.sv`.

 From the Control PULP viewpoint: